-We can diagnose the majority of lameness cases at your farm.
-Haul in cases are welcome from our local clients and from those outside of our practice area.
+Whilst we can diagnose most lameness cases at your farm, haul- in cases are encouraged from our local clients and from those outside of our practice area.

 Our state of the art digital X-ray system provides excellent image quality.
 We assess the bone structure and joints to accurately diagnose the cause of lameness and determine prognosis.
 We also use X-rays to follow the progression of an injury or disease process.

 Why Digital Ultrasound?